 - You have 2 options to discover your problem foods:

 i.
 An elimination diet that restricts common problem foods such as wheat, gluten, dairy, corn and nightshade vegetables.
-I can guide you through an effective elimination diet (and all the other principles discussed in this article) in my online Joint Pain Course.

 Here to Help

 I’ve linked many free resources and protocols above.
 I’ve also done my best to explain these various issues as clearly and organized as possible.

 But if you still find all of this overwhelming, don’t worry!
 I am here to help!
 I found it all a little overwhelming at first too as I searched for safe, natural treatments that would relieve my husband’s debilitating psoriatic arthritis.
 And I had the benefit of already being a dietitian, with a sound understanding of the human body, immune system, nutrition, and how to read and interpret research.

 The fact is that there’s usually more at play than JUST gut health when it comes to your arthritis.
 This is just one root cause to consider.